ZiGuan/tic-tae-toe-with-MINIMAX-algorithms/README.md

-# Unbeatable tic-tae-toe game with A.I
+# Playing game with unbeatable A.I

 The `MINIMAX` algorithm is a decision-making algorithm that is used for finding the best move in a two player game and it’s a recursive algorithm.
 Here are a few examples of games where Minimax can be applied: